spestana/how-to-graduate/how-to-graduate/1-masters-defense.md

 ## Planning the thesis defense

 * **Schedule your thesis defense date _at least 2 months in advance_.** Coordinate with your committee members on a date/time that works for them.
 [Reserve a room](/how-to-graduate/resources/2-reserve-room) on campus to have your thesis defense presentation in.
-(See notes at the end of the page about reserving a meeting room for exams/presentations)

 * **Send a clean draft of your thesis to your committee members _at least 2 weeks prior to your defense_.** They will discuss comments with you during the second half of the defense.